Tackle these 5 bite-size holiday break organizing projects to keep you sane during the chaos of the holiday break!

-I love this 2-week holiday break with my kiddos home from school, and my husband off of work (for a portion of it anyways).
+I love this 2-week holiday break with my kiddos home from school, and my husband off of work.
 BUT…this is about the time that I get a little bit antsy about the chaotic state of the house and the willy-nilly-ness (is that a word?) of our daily schedule.

-So what mini-organizing projects did I complete during the break?
+So what mini-organizing projects do I recommend completing during the break?
 Let’s take a look.

 Typically, I put together a winter emergency kit for my car in early November.
 I’m really behind this year, but for a GREAT reason.
 My good friend El Nino came for a visit and stuck around the northeast Ohio area for about 2 months, bringing with him abnormally AWESOME warm weather.
 Only now in late December do I really see true winter weather on the horizon.